IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-07-23-is-random-really-random.md

 ---
 layout: post
 title: "Is random really random"
-date: 2017-07-23
+date: 2017-07-23 00:00:00
 image: '/assets/img/'
 description: 'Random implies indeterminacy (One can't possibly know, what will happen next).
 At the same time, the result of a computer program is deterministic (If you know the algo, then you know the answer).
-If that is the case, then is it possible that the random numbers that a computer generates is not truly random?'
+If that is the case, then is it possible that the random numbers that a computer generates is not truly random ?'
 tags:
 - Cryptography
 categories:
 - Diode
 - Compsoc
+github_username: 'subbulali'
 comments: true
 ---